tjeufoolen/FLASK_Mastermind/README.md

-# FLASK_Mastermind
+# Mastermind
-Mastemind the game build using python and flask
+The popular game Mastermind rebuild using python and flask

 ## Prerequisites
 - virtualenvironment (venv)